newvicx/piwebasync/docs/index.md

 The key features are:

-- Fast: Retrieve hundreds of thousands of rows and normalize JSON responses in seconds
+- Fast: Fully asynchronous API and fast JSON normalization
 - Validation: Provides first class objects for constructing PI Web API requests that are validated with Pydantic
 - Response Handling: Provides flexibility to user for how to handle API response errors from PI Web API
 - Robust: Built on HTTPX and Websockets, two production-ready client libraries